 Another one of the top things to do in Tulum Mexico is to get the classic Instagram shot of the bent palm tree that sticks out over the ocean.
 I’m a sucker for coconut palm trees in general, so I couldn’t resist heading to this awesome Tulum attraction to get some photos.

 Because of its east-facing location, this is a great location to watch the sunrise.
-I recommend setting your alarm for 6:00 am and making you way down to Playa Paraiso to catch the sunrise at Tulum’s bent palm tree!
+I recommend setting your alarm for 6:00 am and making your way down to Playa Paraiso to catch the sunrise at Tulum’s bent palm tree!

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE

-Famous bent palm tree – Things to do in Tulum
+Famous bent palm tree

 #4 VISIT GRAND CENOTE